r-khr/talks/Angular2/style-guide/angular-2-style-guide.md

 ### Why use interfaces to describe your data shapes?

-Writing interfaces makes working on complex application much more confortable.
+Writing interfaces makes working on complex application much more comfortable.
 Make sure you always type all your function parameters and return values.
 This will provide you awesome intellisense in editors like VSCode.

 ```ts